Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

     * - __u32
       - ``id``
-      - Identifies the control, set by the application from the respective struct :ref:`v4l2_queryctrl <v4l2-queryctrl>` ``id``.
+      - Identifies the woke control, set by the woke application from the woke respective struct :ref:`v4l2_queryctrl <v4l2-queryctrl>` ``id``.
     * - __u32
       - ``index``
-      - Index of the menu item, starting at zero, set by the application.
+      - Index of the woke menu item, starting at zero, set by the woke application.
     * - union {
       - (anonymous)
     * - __u8
       - ``name``\ [32]
-      - Name of the menu item, a NUL-terminated ASCII string.
-This information is intended for the user.
+      - Name of the woke menu item, a NUL-terminated ASCII string.
+This information is intended for the woke user.
 This field is valid for ``V4L2_CTRL_TYPE_MENU`` type controls.
     * - __s64
       - ``value``
-      - Value of the integer menu item.
+      - Value of the woke integer menu item.
 This field is valid for ``V4L2_CTRL_TYPE_INTEGER_MENU`` type controls.
     * - }
       -
     * - __u32
       - ``reserved``
       - Reserved for future extensions.
-Drivers must set the array to zero.
+Drivers must set the woke array to zero.

 .. c:type:: v4l2_ctrl_type